imvetri/artificial-intelligence/Lab.md

 2. What's a dimension - dimension is perpendicular to current dimension.
 Haha
 3. What's observing? - Eye watching a fluid flow followed by change in structure of its neuron.
 4. What happens when neurons are exposed to light than just eye - Neurons are more sensitive to light than eye.
+5. What's a fire 🔥 and water 💦 ?
+Fire flows outward and water flows inward.
+Fire is a fluid.
+Light flows outward.huh.
+6. Fire flows outward and matter flows inward.
+E=mc^2 c is not the speed of light, it's the speed of space expansion.
+7. There is a mass in an empty space.
+No, there is a mass and only space is the mass.
+When the space is pulled outward, what happens?
+Mass gets converted to energy and space is expanded.
+What happens when this space is shrunk?
+The energy gets converted to mass.
+What about the light that passed?
+That's why c is speed of space.
+8. When there is just a mass in the beginning, then how or what expanded it ?
+9. When Space expands it emits light and when space compresses it sucks light to form matter.
+10.What's connection between space and light?
+C is speed of space expansion.

 ### Inspiration